21 London Road is the home of the somewhat confusingly-named Brixton, a Caribbean takeaway with a small eat-in area.

 - As noted in footnote , William Robert Shears last appears in Croydon street directories in 1899.
 The 1901 census lists William Shears (age 45, born in Newington) and Eliza Shears (age 41, born in Brixton) at 51 Gilbey Road in the Civil Parish of Tooting Graveney with their children including William Shears (age 22, born in Newington) and younger children born in Croydon; this is clearly our William Robert Shears.
 Father and son are listed as cooks — workers, not employers — and the household appears not to include any live-in servants.
 In the same census, Arthur and Elizabeth Shears (ages 76 and 69 respectively, born in Byfleet and Woking respectively, which matches with their entries in the 1881 and 1891 censuses) are living at number 52, Lea Bridge Road Almshouses, in the Civil Parish of Leyton.
 He is listed as a pensioner.
 These almshouses were built between 1857 and 1866 by the London Master Bakers’ Benevolent Institution for persons who had retired from the baking industry.
 See This Is Local London and Hidden London for more.
 Taking William Shears’ lack of servants and status as a worker rather than an employer, along with Arthur Shears’ residence in an almshouse (which is a form of charitable housing), it seems that the family’s fortunes had diminished.

 - According to Bill Shears, Elizabeth Eliza Shears (daughter of William Robert Shears) married Heinrich Bender (nephew of Peter Jung).
 Bill knew Heinrich as “Uncle Harry”.
 He tells me (via email, January 2014): “I can’t confirm that William Robert or his son worked at the Jung shop, but I think the circumstantial evidence is quite strong.
 It seems likely that Elizabeth Eliza met Harry as a result of WR [William Robert] and WA [William Arthur] working at the shop rather that the other way round.”
-The address of the shop comes from a record in the Wandsworth Heritage Service online catalogue, which lists a photograph (ref D105/8/164) of “the shop front of Peter Jung, baker, 48 Tooting High Street”.
+The address of the shop comes from a record in the Wandsworth Heritage Service online catalogue, which as of early 2021 is apparently no longer online; but when it was, it listed a photograph (ref D105/8/164) of “the shop front of Peter Jung, baker, 48 Tooting High Street”.

 - Peter Masters, cook and confectioner, appears at 21 London Road in Ward’s street directories from 1900 to 1905 inclusive.